Forced religious conversion cannot be measure of spread of any religion: Naqvi | Entertainment

 ''We need to keep this shared cultural heritage and legacy of co-existence strengthened.
 Any attempt to disturb this fabric of unity and harmony will hurt the soul of India,'' Naqvi asserted.

-Naqvi asserted that it is ''our collective national responsibility'' to ensure that India's culture of tolerance and commitment of co-existence is not allowed to be weakened under any circumstances.
+Naqvi asserted that it is ''our collective national responsibility'' to ensure that India's culture of tolerance and commitment to co-existence is not allowed to be weakened under any circumstances.

 Minister of State for Minority Affairs John Barla, National Commission for Minorities Chairman Iqbal Singh Lalpura, Ministry of Minority Affairs Secretary Renuka Kumar, Archbishop Anil Joseph, Bishop Subodh C Mandal, among others, were present on the occasion.